rondlite/reaction-docs/website/versioned_docs/version-3.1.0/testing-debugging-server-code.md

 You can debug Node API code using Chrome DevTools and within integrated developer environments like [Visual Studio Code (VS Code)](https://code.visualstudio.com/).

-Here are the steps to get started using Reaction in `inspect` mode in any editor:
+Here are the steps to get started using Demandn `inspect` mode in any editor:

 ## Launch the application in `inspect` mode

-1. Before we get started, make sure you are running Reaction 3.0.0 or higher.
+1. Before we get started, make sure you are running Demand.0.0 or higher.

-Check your Reaction version by running:
+Check your Demandersion by running:

 ```sh
 grep '"version"' package.json
 ```

-You should see an output of Reaction's version:
+You should see an output of Demand version:

 ```sh
 "version": "3.0.0",